Madison Cassels, Board Chair

 Regan Byrd is an award-winning community activist and non-profit professional with over 10 years of experience in grassroots and social justice non-profit organizations,

 including The Arc of Jefferson County, 9to5 Colorado: National Association of Working Women, and Hunger Free Colorado.
-Her current posier tion is with The Bell Policy Center, Colorado’s premier public policy research and advocacy organization, working in fundraising, operations, and financial management.
-She has served as the co-chair of the board of directors for 9to5 Colorado for 5 years.
+Her current position is with The Bell Policy Center, working in fundraising, operations, and financial management.
 Regan is a former commissioner on the Aurora Humans Rights Commission, and former board member for the youth mentorship non-profit “YESS Institute”.
-She is a recent graduate of the Transit Alliance’s Citizen Academy, and is currently attending workshops for Democratic women intending to run for office through the “Emerge Colorado” program.
+She is a recent graduate of the Transit Alliance’s Citizen Academy.

 Regan has a deep commitment to social justice, institutional systems change, and collective liberation.
 She believes this is best done through self-reflexivity, knowledge cultivation, intentional inclusivity, coalition building, and centering marginalized perspectives.